madisonjordan/aws-bootcamp-cruddur-2023/journal/week0.md

 #### Questions
 <!-- Questions on the materials or concepts with their answers, if available.-->
-Q. What is the difference between the different archtectural designs? e.g. conceptual, logical, physical
+Q. What is the difference between the different architectural designs? e.g. conceptual, logical, physical

 ---